 South Sudan officially declared independence on 9 July 2011 to become the United Nations 193rd member state.
 The country has a total area of 644, 329 square kilometers, and is roughly the size of France or Afghanistan.
 It has an estimated population of 10.3 million people.

-Approximately 90 percent of South Sudanese households depend on crop farming, animal husbandry, fishing or forestry for their livelihoods, but productivity across all these sectors is minimal.
+Approximately 90 percent of South Sudanese households depend on crop farming, livestock, fishing or forestry for their livelihoods, but productivity across all these sectors is minimal.
 It is estimated that only four percent of the arable land is cultivated.
 Labour and trade opportunities are often limited.

 Food insecurity is persistent in South Sudan, with at least 10 percent of the population experiencing severe seasonal food insecurity every year for the past five years, regardless of the performance of the agricultural season.

 Fighting erupted in Juba, the capital city, in mid-December 2013 and rapidly spread to other parts of the country.
 Jonglei, Upper Nile and Unity states are the most affected by the conflict.
 In May 2014, results of the Integrated Food Security Phase Classification analysis, known as IPC, showed that the conflict in South Sudan has pushed the country towards a hunger crisis.
 It projected that an estimated 3.9 million people in South Sudan will face pressure on their food security in 2014, including at least one million who are severely food insecure.

 The country is, however, endowed with natural resources, which if well-managed could offer immense opportunities to enhance overall economic and social well-being.